Brian Lee, born in Busan South Korea (부산 싸나이) moved to New Zealand with his family in 1994.

 These little successes combined with the work Brian was doing at high schools, enabled the group to be free for everyone.
 Brian donated everything he earned at schools to the Pride of Auckland Chorus, paying for the rehearsal venues, purple ties and sheet music.

-This was Brian's way of paying forward the kindness he received at high school and offered the young students a place to hang out and make community while singing together.
+This was Brian's way of paying forward the kindness he received at high school by his teachers and other music coaches and offered the young students a place to hang out and make community while singing together.
 Brian taught in many many schools.
 Including his old school Rangitoto College, Long Bay College, Kristin, Mt.
 Roskill Grammer, Mt.
 Albert Grammer, Carmel College, ACG Parnell, Birkenhead College, Otahuhu College and many more, paying forward where possible.

 Rangitoto College Boys Chorus